Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Experiments

 \subsection{Setups}

 \textbf{Configuration Details.} We set the draft pool size to \(k = 5\) considering efficiency and select \(m = 3\) draft experts in our main experiments.
 Ablation studies over different \(m\) values are reported in Section~\ref{ablation}.
 The draft pool consists of the following VLMs for expert selection: Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}, MiMo-VL-7B-RL~\citep{Yue2025MiMo}, InternVL3-8B~\citep{zhu2025internvl3}, GLM-4.1V-9B-Thinking~\citep{glm}, Ovis2.5-9B~\citep{lu2025ovis2}.
 These models are chosen as candidate VLMs based on their strong performance on multimodal benchmarks and their diverse architectural designs.
 For the verdict models, we employ GPT-4o~\citep{hurst2024gpt} and Qwen2.5-VL-72B-Instruct respectively, given their superior ability in visual reasoning.
-In particular, for information-intensive image benchmarks, we preprocess images with PP-StructureV3~\citep{cui2025paddleocr} to produce a layout-preserving structured format (see Appendix~\ref{app:ocr} for details), provided together with the original image as auxiliary input to the verdict model. \looseness=-1
+In particular, for information-intensive image benchmarks, we preprocess images with PP-StructureV3~\citep{cui2025paddleocr} to produce a layout-preserving structured format, provided together with the original image as auxiliary input to the verdict model. \looseness=-1

 \textbf{Baselines.} We compare SV with proprietary models GPT-4o and GPT-4o-mini, and the large open-source model Qwen2.5-VL-72B-Instruct as it is one of our verdicts.
 We also evaluate SV against draft experts mentioned above.
 These baselines are evaluated under the same chain-of-thought prompting template in Appendix~\ref{prompt}.
-Additionally, we include DeepEyes~\citep{zheng2025deepeyes} as a representative tool-driven baseline with zoom-in operations.
+Additionally, we include DeepEyes~\citep{zheng2025deepeyes} and Pixel-Reasoner~\citep{su2025pixel} as representative tool-driven baselines with zoom-in operations.

 \textbf{Benchmarks.} We evaluate SV on three information-intensive benchmarks and extend the evaluation to a representative high-resolution benchmark, providing a comprehensive assessment of fine-grained visual reasoning: InfographicVQA~\citep{mathew2021infographicvqa}, ChartMuseum~\citep{tang2025chartmuseum}, ChartQAPro~\citep{masry2025chartqapro} and HR-Bench 4K~\citep{wang2025divide}.
 InfographicVQA collects infographics with an average high resolution over 2k, designed to test reasoning over layout, graphical and textual content, including operations such as counting, sorting, and basic arithmetic.
 ChartMuseum and ChartQAPro introduce substantially greater visual reasoning complexity by covering a broad spectrum of real-world chart types and question formats, revealing a large performance gap between current Large VLMs and humans.
 These benchmarks require models to visually ground relevant regions, extract information, and conduct reasoning to answer queries.